 Dr. Lipska obtained a M.S. degree in organic chemistry in 1975 and a Ph.D. degree in medical sciences at the Medical School of Warsaw, Poland in 1988.
 She has been at the NIMH since 1989 as a researcher and a chief of a molecular biology lab.
+She became a director of the HBCC in 2013.
 Her primary research interests are in mental illness and human brain development.
 She is an internationally recognized leader in human postmortem research and animal modeling of schizophrenia.

 Stefano Marenco, MD, Deputy Director HBCC

 Dr. Marenco is a board-certified psychiatrist with ~20 years of experience in medical research relevant to schizophrenia.
 He is an expert in in-vivo brain imaging techniques, and imaging genetics and applies his expertise to the field of post-mortem brain research.
 In HBCC he is involved in the consenting process and diagnostic assessments.

 Dr. Auluck is board-certified in Anatomic Pathology and Neuropathology.
 He has a broad expertise in using model organisms to study human neurological diseases, genetic and chemical screens, and pre-clinical drug development.
 In the HBCC Dr. Auluck performs neuropathological assessments of donated brains and supports collaborative research activities with the group.

 Dr. Apud is a board-certified psychiatrist and a staff physician at the NIMH.
 He serves as clinical director of the Schizophrenia Research Program at the NIMH.
 He is on the faculty of the George Washington University Department of Psychiatry and at the Georgetown University Neuroscience Department.
 He has published over 90 papers on basic and clinical research.
 In HBCC he is involved in the consenting process and diagnostic assessments.